Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are to 3 inches long and ½ inch wide, rounded at both ends with little or no leaf stem.
+[photo of leaves] Leaves are to 3 inches long and ½ inch wide, generally elliptical, rounded at both ends with little or no stalk.
 Color is a bit blue-green.
-Attachment is alternate on the lower part of the main stem, but opposite or whorled near the flower stems.
+Attachment is alternate on the lower stem, but opposite or whorled at the base of branches and the flowering branches.
+Stems are light green, mostly hairless, usually unbranched in the lower stem.

 Notes: